asadpiz/org_centos_cloud/README.md

 Final deliverable will be an "CentOS Openstack remix" ISO (~1.2GB) built using CentOS minimal ISO.

 ## Testing Instructions:
+There are three ways to test the addon:
-1. Fetch CentOS ISO from: [Under Progress]
+Method 1.
+Fetch CentOS ISO from [Under Progress], which contains the addon and simply run the installer.
-2. At the first install screen press "TAB" and append the following command: inst.updates=[Under Progress]
+Method 2.
+Use "updates.img" file and At the first install screen of CentOS press "TAB" and append the following command: `inst.updates=[Under Progress]`
+Note: The ISO you choose must have all openstack packages, Fetch the CentOS ISO here.
+Method 3.
+Generate updates.img from source: Clone the source from the repository and place it in a new directory tmpo/usr/share/anaconda/addons/.
+Then from the tmpo directory run the following command:
+`find . | cpio -c -o | gzip -9 > updates.img`
+Then use Method 2.

 ## Contact Info:
 IRC: asad_ (#centos-devel)